 In a share acquisition, the purchaser assumes ownership of the target company together with all of its related liabilities, including contingent liabilities.
 Therefore, the purchaser normally needs more extensive indemnities and warranties than in the case of an asset acquisition.
 An alternative approach is for the seller’s business to be hived down into a newly formed subsidiary so the purchaser can acquire a clean company.
 However, for tax purposes, unless tax relief applies, this may crystallize any gains inherent in the underlying assets and may also crystallize a tax charge in the subsidiary to which the assets were transferred when acquired by the purchaser.

-As noted earlier in the recent developments section, a pressing new issue that must be dealt with through warranties and indemnities concerns the impact on purchasers of shares in offshore holding companies where the seller has not complied with the Circular 698 reporting requirements.
-Although the law is unclear on this point, purchasers may be subject to WHT obligations in the case of a Circular 698 enforcement or ultimately have the base cost in their shares adjusted downwards by the tax authorities to recoup tax that would otherwise have been levied on the seller on their offshore disposal.
-Purchasers may ask the seller to warrant that they have made the reporting or indemnify them for tax ultimately arising.
+As noted earlier in the recent developments section, a pressing new issue that must be dealt with through warranties and indemnities concerns the impact on purchasers of shares in offshore holding companies where the seller has not complied with the Announcement 7 (previously Circular 698) reporting/tax filing requirements.
+Purchasers are subject to WHT obligations in the case of an Announcement 7 enforcement and could be subject to potential penalty where the seller fails to report the transaction and pay the taxes.
+Purchasers may ask the seller to warrant, and provide evidence, that they have made the reporting or indemnify them for tax/penalty ultimately arising.

 To identify such tax issues, it is customary for the purchaser to initiate a due diligence exercise, which normally incorporates a review of the target’s tax affairs.